viduraperera/React-Image-compressor-master/README.md

 ## Functionalities

-- Compress Image By Reducing Resolution and Size
+- Compress Image By Reducing Resolution
-- Offline Compression

 ## Built With